-Consult a counselor to help you change the way you think and adopt a new, more positive mindset.
+Speak to an accredited and experienced therapist to help you change the way you think and adopt a new, more positive mindset.
 Simply click here to connect with one via BetterHelp.com.

 You are your own worst enemy.
 No one can beat you up like you do.

 If there was an Olympic sport for having negative thoughts, you would win the gold medal.